dansichka/start/README.md

 For reference, the default configuration in this repository (`docker-compose.yml`) runs `mcp/memory` with its default stdio transport and stores data in the `claude-memory` volume.
+A companion `httpd` container exposes this volume read‑only on port `4100` so other services can fetch the memory files over HTTP.

 ```bash
 docker-compose up -d
 ```

 Agent Zero listens on `http://localhost:50080` and communicates with the memory container directly via stdio.
+The `memory-http` service exposes the same volume on `http://localhost:4100/` so you can download the stored files.